mattblair/gcBrowser/README.markdown

 ```
 ## Dependencies

-This project uses [json-framework](http://code.google.com/p/json-framework/) and [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/), both of which are included in the project for convenience.
+This project uses [json-framework](http://code.google.com/p/json-framework/) and [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/) and [MBProgressHUD](https://github.com/matej/MBProgressHUD), which are included in the project for convenience.

 ## Hat-Tips